thomasabishop/systems-obscure/src/posts/reading-2022.md

 ## Iain M. Banks, Use of Weapons (1990)

 This was far more experimental in form.
 The story is told in alternating pairs of chapters where one is set at the end of the novel and the other is set at the beginning.
 Eventually at the end the two stories converge into a single present.
-This entry in the Culture series focuses, as the title suggests, on the war and violence that Special Circumstances (the black-ops wing of the Culture) engages in with the ultimate aim of civilising alien cultures that still engage in war and slavery in order to bring them into the enlightened federation of the Culture.
+This entry in the Culture series focuses, as the title suggests, on the war and violence that Special Circumstances (the espionage wing of the Culture) engages in with the ultimate aim of civilising alien cultures that still engage in war and slavery in order to bring them into the enlightened federation of the Culture.

 ## M. John Harrison, Light (2002)